top of page

 Spider-Man Friend or Foe 360

-A simple dumb fun beat 'em up by Nintendo owned Next Level Games sporting more polish than the usual movie tie-in.
-The enemy variety is poor, but it has a pretty rewarding loop of beating villain bosses to unlock and upgrade them.
+A simple dumb fun beat 'em up by Nintendo developer Next Level Games sporting more polish than your usual movie tie-in.
+The enemy variety is quite poor, but it has a pretty rewarding little gameplay loop of beating classic villain bosses to unlock then upgrade them.

 Release: Oct 2, 2007